 The Anti-Defamation League remains critical of moves to extend Texas’ hate crimes legislation to first responders.
 It said hate crime laws are meant to apply to defendants who target victims for characteristics such as race, religion, and national origin rather than the job they do.

-If you have been charged with a hate crime in Fort Worth or the surrounding area, our criminal defense lawyer can help you.
+If you have been charged with a hate crime in Dallas, Fort Worth, or the surrounding area, our criminal defense lawyer can help you.

 Similar Posts by The Author: